-- A. The Developer and the Township is responsible for the development of lands legally they own described as outlined in Schedule "A" and located in Dundalk Northeast, Northwest and Southeast, in the Township of Southgate (the "Lands").
-The Lands are partially located within the Dundalk settlement area. - B. On January 17, 2022, the Developer requested a Minister's Zoning Order ("MZO") to facilitate and provide increased housing stock of a variety of forms in order to address the current Provincial housing crisis, providing aging in place opportunities, providing local employment opportunities, increasing the local rental housing supply, providing for more affordable housing options. - C. The Concept Plan attached as Schedule "D" demonstrates that the MZO would provide a variety of homes including single detached, semi-detached, various forms of townhomes, apartments, commercial, industrial and associated community uses, the protection and restoration of significant environmental features. - D. On February 2nd, 2022 Council for the Township of Southgate considered Staff Report CAO2022-003 titled Southgate-Flato Municipal Zoning Order Report, and voted in favour of supporting the MZO request. - E. The Township requires the Developer to enter into this Agreement to address certain matters and requirements with respect to the Lands following the issuance of the MZO by the Province of Ontario.
+- A. The Developer is responsible for the development of lands legally described as outlined in Schedule "A" and located in Dundalk north, west and southeast, in the Township of Southgate (the "Lands").
+The Lands are partially located within the Dundalk settlement area. - B. On January 17, 2022, the Developer requested a Minister's Zoning Order ("MZO") to facilitate and provide increased housing stock of a variety of forms in order to address the current Provincial housing crisis, providing aging in place opportunities, providing local employment opportunities, increasing the local rental housing supply, providing for more affordable housing options. - C. The Concept Plan attached as Schedule B demonstrates that the MZO would provide a variety of homes including single detached, semi-detached, various forms of townhomes, apartments, associated community uses, the protection and restoration of significant environmental features. - D. On February 2nd, 2022 Council for the Township of Southgate considered Staff Report CAO2022-003 titled Southgate-Flato Municipal Zoning Order Report, and voted in favour of supporting the MZO request. - E. The Township requires the Developer to enter into this Agreement to address certain matters and requirements with respect to the Lands following the issuance of the MZO by the Province of Ontario.
 The proposed developments shall be subject to the condition of this agreement, following the Township's approval of the MZO municipal support resolution and the Southgate Municipal Zoning Order Development Agreement approval by Municipal By-law at the February 16, 2022 Council meeting.